Guidelines on the Preparation, Storage and Expiration of Injectable Medications

 - If needed, adjust pH close to physiologic pH (7.4).

-- Consult with EHS to determine if a specific substance must be prepared in a chemical fume hood or biological safety cabinet.
-Dissolve drug in an appropriate solvent until particles are not visible.
+- Dissolve drug in an appropriate solvent until particles are not visible.
 Filter through a 0.2 um filter into a sterile vial with a crimped sterile rubber closure.

 - Label the container with the name of the drug, the concentration, and a beyond use date as defined below.

-- It is best practice to open or prepare the smallest quantity of drug required for that day’s work, to discard any remaining drug at the end of the day, or to prepare a stock solution that it aliquot and frozen such that a single day’s requirements can be thawed when needed.
+- It is best practice to open or prepare the smallest quantity of drug required for that day’s work and discard any remaining drug at the end of the day.

 Appendix A: Pharmaceutical Calculations for Diluting and Combining Drugs